 We’ll first explain how the calculator works.
 Then, we’ll illustrate how to use it through the use case of MyAwesomeATS.

-The embedded analytics ROI calculator
+The SaaS ROI calculator for embedded analytics

-Our ROI calculator is based on a number of key factors that influence the price of embedding vs. building a reporting module.
+Our SaaS ROI calculator is based on a number of key factors that influence the price of embedding vs. building a reporting module.

 In terms of costs:

 The number of dashboards you want to embed

 The amount of experience & salary of your developers